-Long gone are the quiet, sleepy days of Macau’s fishing village origins.
-Since the first Sands casino opened in 2004, Macau’s reputation as the Las Vegas of the Orient has usurped most other associations.
+Long gone are the quiet, sleepy days of Macao’s fishing village origins.
+Since the first Sands casino opened in 2004, Macao’s reputation as the Las Vegas of the Orient has usurped most other associations.

 But this former Portuguese enclave has much more to offer than winning and losing around a roulette table.

 For food lovers

 Macao’s food scene has come on apace and is one of the main reasons for a visit.
 Local tea house Long Wah Tea House guarantees refreshing tea and traditional dim sum if you can get there early enough, while Cafe Nam Ping puts together a mean egg sandwich complete with fluffy omelettes and chunky slices of ham.